-We have no new recommendations.
+We have no new recommendations on the 48Ca target.
 Charge item #2 should be closed.

 3. Have the proper measures to protect the 208Pb target from melting been taken?

 The proposed 208Pb target solution appears adequate for completing the measurement.
 The diamond layer and thermal coupling will be more robust, the raster frequency will be modified to reduce temperature spikes relative to PREX-I, and the ladder will incorporate many extra targets.
 The simulations and presentation shown were commendable.